FLOCK4H/AtomDucky/README.md

 > [!IMPORTANT]
 > This project may not be suitable for the very beginners, as it requires some knowledge of the operating system command line interface.

 Let's fully cover the setup process, **including available microcontrollers**.
-From first commands in the terminal, to setup in the web interface of Atom Ducky.
+From first commands in the terminal, to the web interface of Atom Ducky.

-1. We will need a Microcontroller device supporting HID, WiFi, and preferably BLE.
+First, we will need a Microcontroller device supporting HID, WiFi, and preferably BLE.
 Perfect choice would be an **AtomS3U**, link to official website: <a href="https://shop.m5stack.com/products/atoms3u">M5Stack AtomS3U</a>.

 ## Supported Microcontrollers

+<sub>For full version of AtomDucky</sub>

 **HID, WiFi and BLE:**